Coty buying P&G beauty business for $12.5 billion

 Becht, who will be running the combined business, said Coty would take on all of P&G's Wella and Clairol management teams as Coty had no experience in that sector.

-The company expects hair color products to account for 24 percent of total sales after the deal was completed.
+The company expects hair colour products to account for 24 percent of total sales after the deal was completed.

 P&G's 10,000 employees will join Coty's 9,000, Becht said.